mocks-server/website/docs/api-mocks-server-api.md

   * __`id`__ _(String)_: Id of the alert to be removed.
 * __`core.alertsApi.clean`__: Removes all alerts, including descendant collections.
 * __`core.alertsApi.collection(id)`__: Allows to create a new subcollection of alerts or returns an already existent one.
 The returned collection will have all of the same methods described for `alerts`.
 It is useful to group alerts by its type.
 The `context` of the alerts created in a child collection will include all parent collections ids joined with `:`, so the user can also know about the alerts "group".
 * __`core.alertsApi.flat`__: Returns all collection items and descendent collection items in a flat array.
 It adds a `collection` id to each item.
-For nested collections, the `id` is built with all parents ids and self id concated by `:`.
+For nested collections, the `id` is built with all parents ids and self id joined with `:`.
 * __`core.alertsApi.root`__: Getter returning the root `alerts` object.
 It is useful when trying to access to the root Mocks Server alerts from a plugin, but use it with caution because you will be accessing to all of the elements alerts, not only to the plugin's one.

 :::info